Year One is based around three practical core subjects of Objective Drawing, Expressive Drawing and Design.

 NCEA University Entrance or equivalent CIE/IB award (preferably including practical art and/or design and English).
 Discretionary Entrance is available to students who have gained exceptional marks in NCEA Level 2/Year 12 and wish to embark on higher level study.
 These students must display a high level of motivation and maturity.
 Students who do not meet these requirements are advised to undertake the Foundation Certificate in preparation for application to the BFA programme.

-Students who have successfully completed the 6-month or 12-month Certificate of Arts and Design (Foundation) programmes will be considered for entry into the first year of the BFA.
+Students who have successfully completed the 6-month or 12-month Certificate in Arts and Design or Certificate in Digital Media and Design (NZQF Level 4) programmes will be considered for entry into the first year of the BFA.

 For students 20 years or older, the above qualification requirements may be waived by the Admissions Board if the applicant demonstrates suitable equivalent experience.